pfheatwole/thesis/source/foil_geometry.rst

    points in the wing sections establishes the general form of the parametric model.

-..
-See `notes-2020w47:Canopy parametrizations` for a discussion

-[[The standard way to parametrize a foil geometry is to describe it in terms of *wing sections*.
-Each section is assigned a 2D cross-sectional profile, called an *airfoil*, which is scaled, positioned and oriented to produce the *section profile*.
+The standard way to parametrize a foil geometry is to describe it in terms of *wing sections* (:cite:`abbott1959TheoryWingSections`;
+:cite:`bertin2014AerodynamicsEngineers`, Sec:5.2).
+The foil is modeled as a collection of spanwise (left wingtip to right wingtip) sections.
+Each section is assigned a 2D cross-sectional profile, called an *airfoil*, that is perpendicular to the local spanwise axis.
+Each airfoil is scaled, positioned, and oriented to produce the *section profile*.
 Together, the set of section profiles produce a continuous surface that defines the complete 3D volume.

-Related work:

-* :cite:`abbott1959TheoryWingSections`

-* :cite:`bertin2014AerodynamicsEngineers`, Sec:5.2

 ..
-Define the relevant details of airfoils

-[[Before I can refer to terms like "chord surface", "mean camber surface", etc, I need to define "chord, "mean camber line", etc. Define the airfoil
-geometry: leading edge, trailing edge, chord, mean camber line, thickness distribution, thickness convention, etc.]]
+Define airfoil terminology

+   FIXME: rephrase, super awkward

 .. figure:: figures/paraglider/geometry/airfoil/airfoil_examples.*

    Airfoils examples.

-An airfoil is defined by a camber line, a thickness function, and a thickness convention. [[FIXME: This is just one specific way to defining the profile curve; you could just as easily provide an explicit set of points.]]

-Here's a diagram of the basic airfoil geometric properties:
+Although airfoils are potentially arbitrary 2D curves, they are typically defined by a mean camber line, a thickness distribution, and a thickness convention.
+The exact value of the mean camber line and thickness depends on the thickness convention, but in general the mean camber line runs will lie halfway between an upper and lower surface whose separation distance is specified by the thickness distribution.

 .. figure:: figures/paraglider/geometry/airfoil/airfoil_diagram.*
    :name: airfoil_diagram

    Components of an airfoil.

-There are two conventions measuring the airfoil thickness; this convention also determines what point is designated the *leading edge*.
-The leading and trailing edge of a wing section are arbitrary points that define the *chord*;
+There are two conventions for measuring the airfoil thickness: perpendicular to the chord line (sometimes referred to as the "British" convention), or perpendicular to the mean camber line (the "American" convention).
+The choice of thickness convention also determines what point is designated the *leading edge*.
+For the British convention the leading edge is the point where the curve is perpendicular to a line from the trailing edge.
+For the American convention, the leading edge is the "leftmost" point with the smallest radius (greatest curvature).

-the chord is used to nondimensionalize the airfoil geometry and define the local *angle of attack*.
+..
+The choice of convention is irrelevant.
+The only thing that matters is that you manufacture the wing with the sections scaled and oriented in exactly the same way as they were defined.
+For example, you could define the chord with any two points on the surface; it would be confusing, and you could end up with a usable range of alpha from, like, 53 to 70 degrees, but as long as you mount the section oriented correctly it's irrelevant.
+The convention does two things: (1) it disambiguates the orientation of the profile relative to freestream associated with the coefficients, and (2) standardizes the orientation so you can easily swap out different profile definitions.

 .. figure:: figures/paraglider/geometry/airfoil/NACA-6412-thickness-conventions.*
    :name: airfoil_thickness

    Airfoil thickness conventions.

-[[**The choice of convention is irrelevant.
-The only thing that matters is that you manufacture the wing with the sections scaled and oriented in exactly the same way as they were defined.** For example, you could define the chord with any two points on the surface; it would be confusing, and you could end up with a usable range of alpha from, like, 53 to 70 degrees, but as long as you mount the section oriented correctly it's irrelevant.
-The convention does two things: (1) it disambiguates the orientation of the profile relative to freestream associated with the coefficients, and (2) standardizes the orientation so you can easily swap out different profile definitions.]]
+The line between the leading and trailing edge is the *chord*; the chord is used to nondimensionalize the airfoil geometry and define the local *angle of attack*.

 The wing design process is thus decomposed into two steps: